 1 W. Market Street, Room 1309

 Snow Hill, MD 21863

 Volunteers make Worcester County a better place to live, work and visit.
-To honor those whose contributions assure the continuation of vital services, Worcester County residents are invited to nominate individuals for the 2013 Worcester County’s Most Beautiful People Volunteer Awards.
-Nominees should reside in and represent the volunteer spirit of Worcester County.
+To honor those whose contributions assure the continuation of vital services, Worcester County residents were recently invited to nominate individuals and community organizations for the 2014 for Volunteer Spirit of Worcester County, formerly known as Maryland’s Most Beautiful People Volunteer Awards.

 For more information about volunteering in Worcester County or to learn more about the work done by this year’s Volunteer Spirit of Worcester County Award winners, contact Brinkley at (410) 632-0090.